There are currently no active references in this article.

 RHS Hardiness Rating H5

-A tree grown as ‘Winton’ had, by 2012, reached 9 m height and 26 cm dbh at Achamore on the Isle of Gigha, on the west coast of Scotland, and another specimen at Castlewellan, Co Down, Northern Ireland, was 14 m height when last measured in 2015, but this is not attributed to ‘Winton’ and so may descend from a separate hybridisation event.
-(Tree Register, The (2018)).
+A tree grown as ‘Winton’ had, by 2012, reached 9 m height and 26 cm dbh at Achamore on the Isle of Gigha, on the west coast of Scotland, and another specimen at Castlewellan, County Down, Northern Ireland, was 14 m height when last measured in 2015, but this is not attributed to ‘Winton’ and so may descend from a separate hybridisation event (The Tree Register 2018).

 This is a very attractive hybrid, hardier than its E. moorei parent, and it deserves to be more widely planted.